microsoft/DeepDevDocs/tutorials/03 - User Guides/custom-docker-image.md

 - mcr.microsoft.com/azureml/openmpi3.1.2-cuda10.2-cudnn8-ubuntu18.04
 - mcr.microsoft.com/azureml/openmpi4.1.0-cuda11.0.3-cudnn8-ubuntu18.04

-NOTE: Make sure conda's path is still in `PATH` environment variable for `/bin/sh` shell after your own commits.
+NOTE: Make sure conda's path `/opt/miniconda/bin` is still in `PATH` environment variable for `/bin/sh` shell after your own commits if you modified it.
 Or model deployment can fail.

-After the image is ready, it needs to be uploaded to an publicly available docker registry.
+After the image is ready, it needs to be uploaded to a docker registry.
 [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) or [Docker Hub](https://hub.docker.com/) is recommended.

 ## Register Model